All Products

 • Building dynamic dashboards with adaptable data freshness.

-Dynamic dashboards often require varying data freshness across different business scenarios.
-The materialized table caters to this by allowing you to easily adjust refresh intervals, from daily to every few seconds, by modifying the freshness value.
-This approach eliminates the need to build and maintain separate real-time pipelines.
+Dynamic dashboards often require different data freshness levels across business scenarios.
+Materialized tables let you adjust refresh intervals, from daily to every few seconds, by modifying the freshness value, without building and maintaining separate real-time pipelines.

 Use materialized tables